Guild Annual Reports

 Scanned images of the Guild Annual Reports are being produced.
 Currently copies of the reports for the World War years (1910 – 1920 & 1936 – 1950) are available as pdf files here.
 The Guild Annual Reports are the first place to look for many enquiries, particularly those concerning individual ringers or peals.
 This resource has been made available in the first instance to assist researchers wishing to check for ringers in rolls of honour and on war memorials.

 An increasing number of the publications of the Central Council of Church Bell Ringers are becoming available for free download.
 These are usually titles which are no longer in print or available to buy as hard copy.
-The best starting place to find these is by consulting the Bibliography of Ringing Books published on the Council's website.
+To access these visit the Shop facility on the Council's website.

 A collection of about 50 older ringing books has been scanned and made available by The Whiting Society on their website.
 These include William Bannister's Art and Science of Change Ringing, H.T.
 Ellacombe's Church bells of Devon and Charles Troyte's Change Ringing.